nccgroup/kube-auto-analyzer/README.md

 ## TODO

- - Add check on authorization modes explicitly
  - Add RBAC roles so we don't just assume cluster admin for running.
  - Getting to the point where it would be worth some re-factoring to reduce duplication.  specifically abstract common routines like container creation, consistency in variable use etc.
- - Updated visuals to do a red/green for the vuln checks
- -